NuruProgramming/Nuru/README.md

 Clone the repo, hack it, make sure all tests are passing then submit a pull request.

+ > Make sure ALL tests are passing before making a pull request.
+You can confirm with running `make tests`

 ## Community

 Nuru has a passionate community, join us on [Telegram](https://t.me/NuruProgrammingChat)